DarkStar1982/exodus_calendar/doc/timekeeping_notes.md

 same amount of hours, minutes and seconds for any day-to-day timekeeping needs.

 However... second is a fundamental unit in all of our science and engineering, so there is a need to maintain a clear distinction between the two.
+Therefore _millisecond_ is used for the timestamps, removing this ambiguity.

-The library itself uses milliseconds internally for most of the conversion calculations, converting timestamps to and from ones with Martian seconds where necessary.
+The underlying Exodus calendar library itself uses milliseconds internally for most of the conversion calculations, converting timestamps to and from ones with Martian seconds where necessary.

-Future Martian settlers should probably use a different name for their "second" of 1027.5 ms duration or use millisecond as fundamental time unit.

 ## NTP (Re-)implementation.